Speak Now: Commercial performance

+Speak Now was a chart success in the wider English-speaking world: it peaked atop the albums charts of Australia, Canada, and New Zealand, and peaked at number six in Ireland and the United Kingdom.
+The album was certified triple-platinum in Australia, Canada, and New Zealand.
+Upon conclusion of the Asian leg of the Speak Now World Tour by February 2011, the album sold 400,000 copies in the region and received platinum sales certifications in Taiwan, South Korea, Indonesia, and the Philippines.
+In Europe, it charted at number four in Norway, number six in Japan, and number ten in Spain.
+After Swift embarked on the Eras Tour (2023–2024), Speak Now resurged in popularity in the United Kingdom: it re-entered the top 40 (at number 23) of the UK Albums Chart for the week ending May 18, 2023, which was its first top-40 appearance since November 2010.

 Critical reception

-Speak Now received generally positive reviews from contemporaneous critics.
-Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, gave the album an average score of 77 that was based on 20 reviews.
+Initial reviews of Speak Now were generally positive.
+On the review aggregator site Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album has an average score of 77 that was based on 20 reviews.
 AnyDecentMusic? compiled 10 reviews and gave it an average score of 6.9 out of 10.

-Most critics approved of Swift's grown-up perspective on love and relationships.
-Reviews published in AllMusic, Entertainment Weekly, The Guardian, the Los Angeles Times, and Rolling Stone complimented the songs for portraying emotions with engaging narratives and vivid details.
-In AllMusic's review, Stephen Thomas Erlewine wrote; "[Swift] writes from the perspective of the moment yet has the skill of a songwriter beyond her years".
+Most reviews approved of Swift's grown-up perspective on love and relationships.
+AllMusic, Entertainment Weekly, The Guardian, the Los Angeles Times, and Rolling Stone complimented the songs for portraying emotions with engaging narratives and vivid details.
+In AllMusic's review, Stephen Thomas Erlewine wrote: "[Swift] writes from the perspective of the moment yet has the skill of a songwriter beyond her years."
 American Songwriter approved of Swift's self-penned material and artistic control.
-In his consumer guide, Robert Christgau commented although the album is "overlong and overworked", the songs "evince an effort that bears a remarkable resemblance to care—that is, to caring in the best, broadest, and most emotional sense".
+In his consumer guide, Robert Christgau commented that although the album was too long and the romantic themes did not interest him, the songs were fascinating because of an "effort that bears a remarkable resemblance to care—that is, to caring in the best, broadest, and most emotional sense".

 The album's dramatic themes of heartbreak and vengeance received mixed reviews.
-Spin and Now said although it includes some memorable tracks, Speak Now is blemished by celebrity, rage, and grievances.
+Spin and Now said although it included some memorable tracks, Speak Now was blemished by celebrity, rage, and grievances.
 Slant Magazine lauded Swift's melodic songwriting for offering radio-friendly pop hooks but criticized the lyrics of "Dear John", "Mean", "Innocent", and "Better than Revenge" as shallow and shortsighted.
 According to Steven Hyden from The A.V.
-Club, those tracks are Speak Now's strength; "Swift's niftiest trick is being at her most likeable when she's indulging in such overt nastiness".
+Club, those tracks were Speak Now's strength: "Swift's niftiest trick is being at her most likeable when she's indulging in such overt nastiness."
 Entertainment Weekly agreed, deeming those tracks inevitable for Swift's artistic evolution.
-The Village Voice said Swift's songwriting is "not confessional, but dramatic", and found it more nuanced and mature compared to that of Fearless.
+The Village Voice said Swift's songwriting was "not confessional, but dramatic" and found it more nuanced and mature compared to that of Fearless.